lgope/lgope/README.md

 [![Insta Follow](https://img.shields.io/badge/%20-Follow-black?color=14171A&labelColor=d81b60&logo=instagram&logoColor=ffffff)](https://www.instagram.com/lakshman_gope/)
 [![Gmail](https://img.shields.io/badge/%20-Send%20Mail-black?color=14171A&labelColor=ef5350&logo=gmail&logoColor=ffffff)](mailto:lakshman35-2256@diu.edu.bd?subject=From%20GitHub&cc=lakshman.gope2@gmail.com&body=Hi,%20there.%20Found%20you%20from%20GitHub.)

 Hi there 👋, My name is Lakshman.
 A self-taught, passionate and fast-learner full-stack developer from Dhaka, 🇧🇩 🌎.
 Now I'm a final year student of undergrad Software Engineering 👨‍🎓.
 I love to work with new technologies and developing web applications 🔭.
 Currently, I am learning how to improve the performance of progressive web applications for better user experience 🌱.
-I’m looking to apply skills as part of a fast-paced, quality-driven team in order to build better experiences on the web 🚀.
+I’m looking to apply my skills as part of a fast-paced, quality-driven team in order to build better experiences on the web 🚀.

 - 🔭 I’m currently working on MERN Stack,
 - 🌱 I’m currently learning GraphQL, Advanced Reactjs